We have moved!

 When you deploy from i.e. your Development environment to your Live environment, any changes made to the Live environment will be merged back into the Development environment.

 Here are the auto-magical steps Umbraco Cloud goes through when you hit the "Deploy changes to .." button:

 - Before pushing your changes from the source environment, the engine running Umbraco Cloud - Umbraco Deploy - looks for changes in the repository on the target environment

-- Finally the changes pushed to the source repository is extracted to the site, and you will now see your changes reflected in the backoffice and on the frontend
+- Finally, the changes pushed to the target repository are extracted to the site, and you will now see your changes reflected in the Backoffice and on the Frontend.

-Refer to our troubleshooting documentation about how to resolve structure errors, if you should run into issues while deploying between your Umbraco Cloud environments.
+Refer to our troubleshooting documentation about how to resolve collision errors, if you should run into issues while deploying between your Umbraco Cloud environments.